trillianx/machine_learning_notes/Hands_on_ML/Hands_on_ML_notes.md

 This is the result.
 The learning curves look similar but there is a difference:

 *   The training RMSE is much lower than test RMSE.
-*   The large gap between the two curves suggest that the model performs significantly better on the training set than the test set, which is a hallmark of ovefitting.
+*   The large gap between the two curves suggest that the model performs significantly better on the training set than the test set, which is a hallmark of overfitting.

 >   One way to improve an overfitting model is to feed it more training data until the validation error reaches the training error.